highcharts/highcharts-ios-dev/Release/README.md

 You can but dont need to use HTML colors.
 Simply initialize UIColor like you always do.

 ```
+// First create color object in any way you want, here standard UIColor init.
 UIColor *myColor = [UIColor colorWithRed:0.502 green:0.502 blue:0.502 alpha:0.502];

 ...

+// Second use method 'color' on your object color in your chart color options.
 @"yAxis" : @{
     @"title" : @{
         @"text" : @"Temperature (°C)"